 For years, Somali pirates have been terrorizing shipping vessels that get too close to the horn of Africa.
 Unfortunately, the area is an important trade route and is heavily trafficked.
 In their prime between 2008 to 2011, the pirates cost shipping industries billions of dollars.
+In 2012, the MV Smyrni was held in a pirate anchorage off the Somali coast for 10 months before being released after an undisclosed ransom was paid.
+It had a crew of 26 and was carrying 135,000 tons of crude oil.

 While the piracy subsided for a few years, the seafaring buccaneers have returned with a vengeance.
 In the past month, there have been five instances of piracy in the Gulf of Aden, just off the coast of Somalia.
 A new video, which is going viral online, shows the face-to-face combat of pirates and private security forces.
 The security guards can be seen firing warning shots off of the front of the skiffs and from the chatter, there seem to be guards on both sides of the ship.